streamingfast/streamingfast-client/README.md

 # Look at ALL blocks in a given range on Huobi ECO Chain
 $ sf --heco "true" 100000 100002

+# Look at recent blocks and stream forever on Fantom Opera Mainnet
+$ sf --fantom "true" -5
 ```

 ## Programmatic access